 Missing a payment or failure to pay on time has consequences.
 Expect the interest to go higher, which makes it more difficult to pay in the long run.
 Some people apply for a new loan in order to pay debts and this is where debts start to pile up and becomes a never-ending cycle.
 Applying for a new loan is not always the solution to the problem.

 The good news is that the National Hardship Register offers help to those who cannot repay their debts.
 Listed individuals who are under this program will have their debts waived after three years, provided that consumers remain listed for that period of time.
 This is great news to those who cannot repay their debts.

 Who Is Qualified For The National Hardship Register?

 The National Hardship Register (NHR) is a joint initiative between the Australian Collectors and Debt Buyers Association Limited (ACDBA) and the community sector to address the serious issue of long-term and severe financial hardship experienced by a small but growing number of vulnerable consumers.

 Consumers who are in extremely serious circumstances and can’t afford to pay their debts.

 How to qualify?
 Consumers are assessed by financial counsellors, which require a meeting to identify if the consumer does not have the capacity to pay.

 What are the types of loans accepted in this program?

-It only applies to unsecured loans – electric, credit cards and telecommunication bills.
-It does not cover a mortgage secured by a property.
+The National Hardship Register only applies to people with unsecured loans – electricity/utility bills, credit cards and telecommunication bills.
+It does not cover a mortgage secured by property for example.